Research of Daniele Salvati

 Computer Audition

-Computer Audition is a subfield of Audio and Acoustic Signal Processing that deals with the automated analysis, understanding, and interpretation of auditory information.
-It is an interdisciplinary field that combines principles from signal processing, machine learning, and psychoacoustics.
-Computer audition has practical applications in acoustic scene analysis, music analysis, human-computer interaction, surveillance.
+Computer Audition is a subfield of Audio and Acoustic Signal Processing focused on the automated analysis, understanding, and interpretation of auditory information.
+This interdisciplinary area combines principles from signal processing, machine learning, and psychoacoustics.
+Practical applications of computer audition include acoustic scene analysis, music analysis, human-computer interaction, and surveillance.

 Acoustic Scene Analysis

-Acoustic Scene Analysis refers to the process of automatically analyzing and understanding the acoustic environment.
-The principal tasks of an acoustic scene analysis system are: acoustic event detection (when), acoustic source localization (where), acoustic event classification (who), acoustic scene classification.
+Acoustic Scene Analysis involves the automatic analysis and understanding of the acoustic environment.
+The main tasks of an acoustic scene analysis system include: acoustic event detection (when), acoustic source localization (where), acoustic event classification (who), acoustic scene classification.

 Acoustic Source Localization